dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 <br>

 ## Initial Project Challenges
-- **Dataset size** - The additional datasets and higher spatial granularity are leading to ***prohibitively large and unwieldy processor times*** on current hardware.
+- **Dataset size** - Additional datasets and higher spatial granularity are leading to ***prohibitively large and unwieldy processor times*** on current hardware.
 It has become a balancing act to trim the dataset for efficient workflow without overly affecting model performance.
 - **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
 The low risk class composes **78%** of the total data points compared to the high risk class which is only **4%** of the data. `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
 - **Messy Real World Data** - Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
 Some days feel like a rodeo, so many promising avenues become dead ends due to the potential time sink.
 - **Fire Complexity** - Damaging fires often persist for many days.
 Utilizing fire ignition dates alone is insufficient to predict the potential for damage.
 - **Spatial Granularity** - Hardware limits the resolution at which regions can be analyzed.
 Overgeneralization of data, like slope and aspect, occurs frequently and makes widespread prediction more difficult.

 ## Personal Lessons Learned
-The main journey of this project has always been to learn more about spatial data science, to practice and expand my ArcGIS skills, and get more practical coding experience.
-While I have learned tremendously in all of these areas, there are some notable areas that i didnt anticipate when undertaking a project of this scale.
+The main journey of this project has always been to learn more about spatial data science, practice and expand my `ArcGIS` skills, and get more practical `python` coding experience.
+While I have grown tremendously in all of these areas, there are some notable areas that i didnt anticipate when undertaking a project of this scale.
 #### **Identifying and Preventing** ***Data Leakage***
 I initially believed I understood how to avoid data leaks, but I have learned that they can be subtle and deceptive.
 I have learned to question those 'finally nailed it' moments.
-These are all too often followed by the sudden realization of an apparent leak.
-Now, I approach sudden performance bumps with caution and double check after doing any feature engineering or introduction of new data.
+Often, these moments are followed by the sudden realization where an apparent leak may be hiding.
+Having learned my lesson, I now approach sudden performance bumps with caution and double check any feature engineering or introduction of new data.
 #### **Maintaining a Cohesive Project Structure**
-This project began as one notebook page, soon expanded to five, and has now grown into 12 modules, 4 appendices, and multiple source files.
-As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace.
-I learned that consistent organization and clear communication of inputs and outputs for each module are essential to keeping the workflow efficient and the structure sustainable.
+This project began as one notebook page, soon expanded to five, and has grown into 12+ modules, 4+ appendices, and multiple source files.
+As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace and more time consuming.
+Consistent organization throughout modules along with clear communication of inputs and outputs are now essential to keeping the structure manageable and growing.
 #### **Knowing When to Document and Analyze Variables**
-There is no argument that both of these are crucial to a project.
-I have spent many hours documenting variables and structures that appeared complete, only to have to be completely revised.
-I now reserve detailed documentation for when a module is closer to completion, while maintaining a simple, consistent style during active coding.
-This approach ensures clarity for myself and others throughout development, while avoiding wasted effort on documentation that may need to be rewritten as the project evolves.
+There is no argument that documentation and analysis are crucial parts to a project.
+Ultimately, I have spent many hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
+I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
+This approach ensures I maintain clarity and speed throughout development.

 ### Version 4.0 Changelog
+> 1. Seperated targets into three main models, **Fire Ignition**, **Fire Spread**, and **Fire Damage**.

-> 1. New Datasets
+> 2. New Datasets
 >   - Detailed Elevation incorporated (slope, aspect, northness, eastness)
 >   - Infrastructure data (road density, power line density)
 >   - Land Cover raster data
-> 2. New refined and detailed ArcGIS worklow
+> 3. New refined and detailed ArcGIS worklow
-> 3. Changed samples from points to a grid structure to ensure even coverage of the state with minimal overlap.
+> 4. Changed samples from points to a raster grid structure to ensure even coverage of the state with minimal overlap.
-> 4. Replaced Neural Network with LightGBM tree model due to consistent poor performance (may be due to hardware limitations)
+> 5. Removed the Neural Network due to consistent poor performance (may be due to hardware limitations)
-> 5. Incorporated interaction features modeling `Slope x Wind`, `Human x Environment`, `Wind Speed x Dryness`
+> 6. Incorporated interaction features modeling `Slope x Wind`, `Human x Environment`, `Wind Speed x Dryness`
-> 6. Added spatial features to modeling. `centroid location`, `latitude`, `longitude`
 > 7. Added one hot encoding of regional and temporal fields. `Seasons`, `Eco Regions`
 > 8. Expanded the target to take into account the `Days Burned` of each fire, since fire spread and damage do not only take place on the day of ignition.